Adult Protective Services (APS):

-- Investigate reports of abuse, neglect, and financial exploitation of adults in the community who are 65 or older or who have disabilities, and to provide or arrange for protective services as needed.
+- Investigates reports of abuse, neglect, and financial exploitation of adults in the community who are 65 or older or who have disabilities, and provides or arranges for protective services as needed.

-- Investigate reports of abuse, neglect, and financial exploitation of individuals living in state-operated facilities as well as adults and children with mental illness or intellectual disabilities who are served in state-contracted community settings.
+- Investigates reports of abuse, neglect, and exploitation of people living in state facilities, as well as adults and children with mental illness or intellectual disabilities in state-contracted community settings.

-APS conducts regional reviews to ensure quality service is being provided to the program’s clients at the local and regional level.
-In FY 2013, APS conducted reviews in Northwest Texas (Regions 2/9) and Central Texas (Region 7) to assess program performance, learn about best practices, and more fully understand the unique challenges facing frontline case-workers.
-APS uses this information to improve APS policy and casework practice.
+APS conducts regional reviews to ensure clients at the local level are getting quality services.
+In FY 2014, APS conducted reviews in the Houston area and South Texas to assess program performance, learn about best practices, and more fully understand the unique challenges facing frontline workers.
+APS uses this information to improve policy and casework practice.
 APS will review other areas throughout the state in coming years.

 Improving Facility Investigations

 In FY 2014, APS focused its efforts to improve the quality of facility investigations.
 APS expanded and formalized its collaboration with local children’s advocacy centers.
 The centers provide forensic interviews with APS clients alleged to have been sexually or physically abused.
 APS also began negotiating with the University of Texas Health Science Center to obtain forensic consultations by its physicians to help determine if a client was abused or neglected.
 Internally, APS had regional managemers conduct case reviews to give feedback to staff and promote consistent decision-making.

 Improving In-Home Investigations and Services